5l1v3r1/deep_home_security/README.md

 you can register your face to the system.

-Although the system compares for every photos you registered, the latency doesn't change even though you increase the number of photos.
+Although the system compares every photos you registered, the latency doesn't change even though you increase the number of photos.
 It seems like face_recognition library performs batch operation.

 ## `watch.py`